stellar/helm-charts/charts/horizon/README.md

 # Stellar Horizon Helm Chart

+Please note that this chart is not complete yet and should not be used for production deployments.

+The chart can deploy ingesting horizon pod and, optionally, dedicated non-ingesting pod(s).
-This chart will deploy stellar-horizon.
-By default it will be connected to the TESTNET network
+By default horizon will be connected to the TESTNET network.

 ## Usage